vitejs/vite/.github/ISSUE_TEMPLATE/bug_report.md

 Please provide a link to a repo that can reproduce the problem you ran into.

-A reproduction is **required** unless you are absolutely sure that the the problem is obvious and the information you provided is enough for us to understand what the problem is.
-If a report has only vague description (e.g. just a generic error message) and has no reproduction, it will be closed immediately.
+A reproduction is **required** unless you are absolutely sure that the the problem is obvious and the information you provided is enough for us to understand what the problem is. **If a report has only vague description (e.g. just a generic error message) and has no reproduction, it will be closed immediately.**

 ## System Info

-- **required** `vite` version:
+- `vite` version:
-- **required** Operating System:
+- Operating System:
-- **required** Node version:
+- Node version:
-- Optional:
-  - npm/yarn version
-  - Installed `vue` version (from `yarn.lock` or `package-lock.json`)
-  - Installed `@vue/compiler-sfc` version
+- Package manager (npm/yarn/pnpm) and version:

 ## Logs (Optional if provided reproduction)